Typical A-level offer

-The Aberystwyth Physics with Planetary and Space Physics degree scheme provides you with a fundamental core of physics alongside a detailed exploration of the physics of the solar system and an overview of modern astronomical science.
-The nucleus of mainstream physics ensures flexibility in further study or employment after graduation and provides the necessary background for the specialist modules.
+Physics with Planetary and Space Physics, at Aberystwyth University, provides you with a fundamental core of Physics alongside a detailed exploration of the Physics of the Solar System and an overview of Modern Astronomical Science.

 Why study Physics with Planetary and Space Physics at Aberystwyth?

-The Department offers a number of modules through the medium of Welsh.
-Further details are available from the Department.
+- The Department offers a number of modules through the medium of Welsh.
+Check out the module tab for further information